BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Servants and Mouse from MouseRinya from Mouse

 By day, Muon Sorata is a cute but hapless college student and assistant instructor of Fine Arts at the Yamanoue Complex, where a group of three students have a crush on him and two teachers and the school nurse regularly give him a hard time.
 By night, he is Mouse (right in left picture), the latest in a long line of thieves using that name who keeps Japan in thrall with his daring robberies, which have included entire buildings.
 He is assisted in his dramatic deeds by three ever-(and-over-)loving servants, including Mei, the math teacher who can infiltrate places and influence people, and Yayoi, the aforementioned nurse, whose night job has her throttling computers and brewing up gas and other chemicals.
 I might add that all three of the servents also look good in almost everything they wear (or don't), so if one doesn't get a facefull of their looks already, well, maybe the maid costumes will do the job.
 No?
 How about the catsuits?
 Late in the series, we meet Mouse's old adversary, One, and his own two assistants.
 Rinya is the one who uses clubs whilst fighting, as Mei unfortunately finds out.
 Good choice of weapon; if she misses with them, she can always clobber her enemy with her emphasis.
-Screenwritten by (and based on the manga scripted by) Satoru Akahori (yep, him again), this was possibly the most controversial anime TV series of January-March 2003.
+Screenwritten by (and based on the manga scripted by) Satoru Akahori (yep, him again), this was possibly the most controversial anime TV series of the Spring 2003 season.
 A lot of western anime fans hated it for its over-the-top fan service (bounce was not spared here), lack of writing quality (it's an action/gag/ecchi series, not Evangelion, y'see) and theme songs (admittedly, Under 17's lead singer's nasal vocals drive me nuts, too).
 I've also heard about Japanese fans finding it inferior to the manga; never mind that that's almost always the case in these situations.
 Now, these things may be so, but one thing is forgotten in all that--the series is still a lot of lightweight fun (a couple of scenes involving bondage notwithstanding, but they're not that glamourized), and, at only 12 13-minute episodes, quick fun at that, if it's your idea of it.
 Suffice it to say that it's mine, but your own milage may very.

 Just a Line.